How to restore period features in an old house

 Heritage homes and listed building consent

-If you live in the UK and your property comes with listed status, you’ll need to seek listed building consent before carrying out any works.
-Plus, if your home is in a Conservation Area or Area of Outstanding National Beauty, planning permission will be required.
+UK homeowners with a listed property will need to seek listed building consent before carrying out any works.
+Plus, if your house is in a Conservation Area or Area of Outstanding National Beauty, planning permission will be required.
 In the US, homes listed on the National Register of Historic Places might require a permit for any alterations.
 It’s worth checking with your local municipal authority, too, as many localities have their own special historic districts.

 How to restore wood beams